k0rdent/docs/docs/appendix/appendix-extend-mgmt.md

 			  imagePullSecret: registry-pull-secret
 	```

-On initial installation if registry authentication is required you must still
+On initial installation, if registry authentication is required, you must still
 pass `imagePullSecrets` values to all subchart values as follows:

 ```yaml